Skip to content

 5. The team is now onboarded and can begin using Spacelift.

-You can also add a delete schedule to the blueprint with delete_resources set to false so the resulting blueprint stack is cleaned up after the onboarding process is complete and management of the space can happen in the administrative stack moving forward.
+You can also add a delete schedule to the blueprint with delete_resources set to false so the resulting blueprint stack is cleaned up after the onboarding process is complete and management of the space can happen in the management stack moving forward.